fouadchahd/next-starter/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine.
-1. Build your container: `docker build -t nextjs-docker .`.
-1. Run your container: `docker run -p 3000:3000 nextjs-docker`.
+1. Build & Run your container: `docker-compose up`.

-The `start` script in `package.json` has been modified to accept a `PORT` environment variable (for compatibility with Google Cloud Run).

 You can view your images created with `docker images`.